 - pre-entry requirements for new commercial carriers

-Alberta is considering introducing a mandatory entry level training (MELT) program for drivers who want to get a Class 1 (tractor-trailer) or Class 2 (bus) professional licence.
+Albertans provided input on introducing a mandatory entry-level training (MELT) program for drivers who want to get a Class 1 (tractor-trailer) or Class 2 (bus) professional licence.

-- Currently, Alberta does not have regulated training requirements for Class 1 or 2 licenses.
+- Currently, Alberta does not have regulated training requirements for Class 1 or 2 licences.

 - Following Ontario's lead, jurisdictions across Canada are considering MELT programs.